danielhmahecha/VusPrize/README.md

 Running VusPrize
 --------------------

-The oython application was developed using Anaconda full distribution on a Ubuntu 18.04 machine.
+The python application was developed using Anaconda full distribution on a Ubuntu 18.04 machine.

 It is advised to run the python application and the available jupyter notebook in the minivusprize conda environment.
 You can create this dedicated environment from the minivusprize.yml file.